 - Weather - New Zealand has a temperate climate - winters are pretty cold in the south of the South Island yet mild in the north of the North Island.
 So even though the far north has subtropical weather during summer, and inland alpine areas of the South Island can have temperatures as low as -10 C in winter, most of the country is close to the coast, which means mild temperatures, moderate rainfall, and a lot of sunshine.

 - Airports - Auckland International Airport is New Zealand's busiest airport.
-The airport is located near Māngere, a residential suburb, 21 km south of the Auckland city centre.
+The airport is located near Māngere, a residential suburb, 21 km south of the Auckland city center.